dev-protocol/docs.devprotocol.xyz/docs/protocol/governance/upgrading-predefined-variables.md

 > Adding/removing variables that Policy Contract should manage need core modules upgrades.
 > Currently, core modules upgrades are carried out by the ADMIN key after voting by DIPs, but ADMIN is working on decentralizing core modules upgrades.

-## Propose upgrades of predefined variables using Policy Contract
+## How to propose upgrades predefined variables using Policy Contract

 It inherits the Policy Contract interface and adds a concrete implementation to every method.
 The interface is [published on npm](https://www.npmjs.com/package/@devprotocol/protocol).